LeonardoWjq/LeonardoWjq.github.io/_pages/about.md

 🎉 News
 ======
+- **Sept.
+2025** One paper is accepted at NeurIPS 2025.
+See you in San Diego!
 - **June 2025** I joined [Pokee AI](https://pokee.ai/) as a research scientist intern working on training agentic systems with reinforcement learning!
 - **Jan.
 2025** One paper is accepted at ICLR 2025.
 See you in Singapore!
 - **May 2024** I participated in the first AI-SCORE summer school and had so much fun!